Firm behind anti-Trump dossier also worked for Russia, Senate witness says

 “What I’m familiar with is Fusion GPS and Glenn Simpson’s role working on behalf of the Russian government to overturn the Magnitsky Act,” Browder said.
 “The steps they took there compromised their integrity.”

-Committee Chairman Chuck Grassley, R-Iowa, and Ranking Member Dianne Feinstein, D-Calif., originally had wanted to hear testimony this week from Simpson as well as Trump Jr. and Manafort.
+Judiciary Committee Chairman Chuck Grassley, R-Iowa, and Ranking Member Dianne Feinstein, D-Calif., originally had wanted to hear testimony this week from Simpson as well as Trump Jr. and Manafort.
 All three witnesses have since reached arrangements to interview with the committee, for now, in private.

 A human rights advocate with the Human Rights Foundation, Thor Halvorssen, also submitted documents for the record with regard to Fusion GPS, though he did not appear at the hearing.
 He told Fox News the company is notorious for running smear campaigns in return for “large enough retainers.”